A class of $2$-local finite spectra which admit a $v_2^1$-self-map: Toda's realization theorems

 The purpose of this section is to review Toda's criteria for realizing an $A$-module as the cohomology of a spectrum.
 In the process we will review how to build Adams towers and dual Adams towers, which are essential in Section~\ref{SEC:nonuniqueness}.

 Let $M$ be any graded bounded below $A$-module.
 Toda \cite[Lemma~$3.1$]{Toda} gave a criterion for the existence of a spectrum $X$ which realizes $M$, i.e.,

 \begin{thm}[Toda] Let $M$ be a graded $A$-module which is bounded below.
-If $M^n \neq 0$ implies
+If for every $n$ such that $M^n \neq 0$, one has

-then there exists a spectrum $X$ such that $H^*(X) = M$. \end{thm} There is yet another realization theorem due to Toda which has not been published before. \begin{thm}[Toda] Let $M$ be a graded $A$-module which is bounded below.
+then there exists a bounded below spectrum $X$ such that $H^*(X) = M$. \end{thm} There is yet another realization theorem of \emph{finite} $A$-modules due to Toda.
+Because we will only ever consider finite $A$-modules, this finiteness hypothesis can be made at no cost to the rest of the paper. \begin{thm}[Toda] Let $M$ be a finite graded $A$-module.
 If

-then there exists a spectrum $X$ such that $H^*(X) = M$. \end{thm} A proof of Theorem~\ref{thm:todaR2} can be found in notes of Haynes Miller~\cite{Miller}.
-Since the result is unpublished we will give a proof along the lines prescribed in \cite{Miller}.
-First note that Theorem~\ref{thm:todaR2} is stronger than Theorem~\ref{thm:todaR1} in the sense that the realization criterion in Theorem~\ref{thm:todaR1} implies the realization criterion in Theorem~\ref{thm:todaR2}.
-To see this consider the algebraic Atiyah-Hirzebruch spectral sequence
+then there exists a bounded below spectrum $X$ such that $H^*(X) = M$. \end{thm} A sketch proof of Theorem~\ref{thm:todaR2} can be found in notes of Haynes Miller~\cite{Miller}.
+While in a version of Theorem~\ref{thm:todaR2} is proved in \cite[Appendix A]{BKS}, it is significantly more abstract as the theorem is proved in the much more general context of triangulated categories with additional properties.
+We take this as an opportunity to give a proof of Toda's Realization theorem in its original form, which may be easier for first time readers to follow.
+We merely complete all the arguments of the sketch proof given in \cite{Miller}.

+First note that Theorem~\ref{thm:todaR2} is stronger than Theorem~\ref{thm:todaR1}, as the realization criterion in Theorem~\ref{thm:todaR1} implies the realization criterion in Theorem~\ref{thm:todaR2} when $M$ is finite.
+To see this, consider the algebraic Atiyah-Hirzebruch spectral sequence

 If for every $s \geq 3$ and every $n$ such that $M^n \neq 0$, we have $Ext_{A}^{s,n+s-2}(M, \Ft) = 0$, then it follows that for all $s\geq 3$ and all $n\in\mathbb{Z}$, we have

 Thus, the Atiyah-Hirzebruch spectral sequence forces for every $s\geq 3$.